CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "color": "brown",     // ASCII character color
 "name": "torch (lit)", // In-game name displayed "description": "A large stick, wrapped in gasoline soaked rags.
 This is burning, producing plenty of light", // In-game description
-"price": 0,           // Used when bartering with NPCs.
+    "price": "0 cent",           // Used when bartering with NPCs.
 Can use string "cent" "USD" or "kUSD".
 "material": [ { "type": "wood", "portion": 1 } ], // Material types.
 See materials.json for possible options.
 Also see Generic Item attributes for type and portion details
 "techniques": [ "FLAMING" ], // Combat techniques used by this tool "flags": [ "FIRE" ],      // Indicates special effects